mhawkins08/chrono2/README.md

 I AM not the greatest at CSS/HTML/anything web design.
 I am still learning.
 I am a C#/C++/Java Developer.
 So go easy on me.

+NOTE: Look at the website on a 1920x1080 screen for the best possible experience.

 reach out to me: mjhood.personal@gmail.com